RavenTheBird789/Hash-Kit/README.md

 Two of of these files ("trans_hash.py" and "inverse_trans_hash.py" respectively) use the "hashlib" module in order to hash and crack SHA-256 hashes

+Requirements

-Prior to installation, ensure you have python installed in your terminal and it's up to date.
+* Prior to installation, ensure you have python installed in your terminal and it's up to date.

+Installation

-To install, simply type "git clone https://github.com/RavenTheBird789/Hash-Kit" in your Linux terminals command line
+* To install, simply type "git clone https://github.com/RavenTheBird789/Hash-Kit" in your Linux terminals command line

+Execution

-To run, simply type "python3 htk_main.py" in your Linux terminals command line
+* To run, simply type "python3 htk_main.py" in your Linux terminals command line